| November 27, 2004

 in a truck (a car couldn’t travel the series of ditches that passes for

 a road on this path).
-With amazing luck we were able to hire a truck
+With amazing luck we were able to hire a

-and driver and a young man from the area that could find Renaldo for us…and
+and driver and a young man from the area that could find Renaldo for

 off we went.
 Would we actually find him?
-Would he even speak
+Would he even

 with us? |

-| We finally got to the river and waited for an hour or so while
+finally got to the river and waited for an hour or so while our

-our Somotillo friend went to “fetch” Renaldo.
+Somotillo friend went to “fetch” Renaldo.
 We couldn’t believe

 it when we saw him returning with someone.
 It was Renaldo for

-sure, there was the “machetazo” or machete scar across his face (we were
+sure, there was the “machetazo” or machete scar across his face (we

 told he’d had a fight with other contras) and a big “machetazo” on his

-arm (we were told he received this as he was trying to kill his daughter
+arm (we were told he received this as he was trying to kill his

 or wife).
 This was going to be interesting!
 We described our project and the fact that Pablo had explained that he had no hard feelings and had urged us to contact him so he would have the opportunity to tell his story.
 Well, not today, couldn’t meet today, but he could meet with us the next day, in Somotillo. |